Matt-B312/Project-4--repo/README.md

 ## Getting Started

-To start simply click the link (https://mattsmemoriesapp.herokuapp.com/auth) and begin browsing with links to all sections at the top of the page.
+To start simply click the link (https://mattsmemoriesapp.herokuapp.com/auth) and begin browsing the pages.